Mattpet26/dotnet2/DataStructures/DSAreadme/LinkedList.md

 ### Problem Domain

-Write the following methods that implement a linked list: Insert, Includes, toString, append, insertBefore, insertAfter.
+Write the following methods that implement a linked list: Insert, Includes, toString, append, insertBefore, insertAfter and kthFromEnd.

 ---